Prakaash is Head of the Shipping Department in Oon & Bazul.

 Prakaash specialises in commercial litigation and arbitration with a focus on international commodity trade, trade finance, marine insurance and “dry” shipping work (including charterparty and bill of lading disputes).

-He has substantial expertise in handling disputes involving misdelivery claims and also the knock-on indemnity claims under letters of indemnity which are issued for the delivery of cargo without presentation of original bills of lading.
+He has substantial experience handling disputes involving misdelivery claims and also the knock-on indemnity claims under letters of indemnity which are issued for the delivery of cargo without presentation of the original bills of lading.
 He also has particular expertise handling trade finance disputes including letters of credit, bills of exchange and documents against acceptance transactions.
 He has advised trade financing banks based in Singapore and commodity trading houses on trade finance litigation, including the ICC DOCDEX dispute resolution procedure.
 Prakaash also regularly advises clients on sanctions related matters, including the impact of the US, EU and UN sanctions on businesses based in the region.

 Prakaash serves as a member of the Inquiry Panel of the Law Society of Singapore on the appointment of the Honourable Chief Justice.
 He is also a member of Legal & Insurance Committee of the Singapore Shipping Association (SSA), the SCMA SEADOCC Promotion Committee and the London Grain and Feed Trade Association (GAFTA).
 He also sits on the Steering Committee of the International Fraud Group (IFG), which is a global network of lawyers who specialise in tracing, freezing, seizing, and recovering stolen assets.